-During initialization time, we also process \texttt{GenieComponent} functions to save a mapping between \texttt{GenieComponent} and the \texttt{GenieClass} that they are representing.
-From this information, we generate \textit{input and output UI mapping} modules.
-For input mapping, we monitor the bounding box of all \texttt{GenieComponent}s.
-When the user touches the screen while expressing a multimodal command, \mr{} will use the bounding box information to figure out which component the user is pointing to.
+At initialization time, we also process \texttt{GenieComponent} functions to save a mapping between the \texttt{GenieComponent} and the \texttt{GenieClass} that they are representing.
+We generate \textit{input and output UI mapping} modules from this information.
+We monitor the bounding box of all \texttt{GenieComponent}s for input mapping.
+When the user touches the screen while expressing a multimodal command, \mr{} will use the bounding box information to determine which component the user is pointing to.

 It is common for multiple UI components to cover the area where the user taps on the screen.
 For example, in \autoref{fig:teaser}, all the \texttt{FoodThumbnail} components overlap with the \texttt{OrderItemView} components. \mr{} allows the user to use their voice to disambiguate the reference: If the user mentions food, such as ``this food'' (\texttt{FoodItem.Current()}), or actions that can only be done with food, like ``what is the price for this'' (\texttt{FoodItem.Current().price}), \mr{} will use the \texttt{FoodItem} object and vice versa.
-In the special case where the tapped area is covered by multiple components of the same type, \mr{} uses the one with the smallest bounding box.
+In the special case where multiple components of the same type cover the tapped area, \mr{} uses the one with the smallest bounding box.

 Another common scenario is that if one object is clearly in the ``foreground'' of the graphical UI, the user may naturally refer to it as ``this'' without explicitly specifying the component via touch.
-So, when the user refers to a state class and either there is no touch point or the touch point does not match any component representing that class, \mr{} will use the largest component on the screen representing that class as the reference.
+So, when the user refers to a state class and either there is no touch point, or the touch point does not match any component representing that class, \mr{} will use the largest component on the screen representing that class as the reference.

 We also use \texttt{GenieComponent} to generate \textit{output UI mapping} modules.
-We gather all the \texttt{GenieComponent}s with supplied priority and title and group them by the \textit{state class} they are representing.
-When the result of the executed \mrd{} is a \textit{state class} instance, \mr{} enumerates through all the \texttt{GenieComponent}s representing that class and renders the one with the highest priority.
+We gather all the \texttt{GenieComponent}s with supplied priority and title and group them by the state class they represent.
+When the result of the executed \mrd{} is a state class instance, \mr{} enumerates through all the \texttt{GenieComponent}s representing that class and renders the one with the highest priority.